vapurv843/Machine-learning/README.md

 3.Matplotlib

-These three  essential library each time.
+These three are essential library each time.

 Pandas is the library used to import datasets and managing them.